PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 10:23:45
+Last updated: 2024-04-05 10:24:19
-Random Quote: Bear Island knows no king save the King in the North, whose name is Stark.  -  Lyanna Mormont
+Random Quote: Jesus was a fag!
+He said: 'This is my body.
+Eat me.' - Big Boo